mkohler/cython_swig/README.rst

     So, in our example, the C version of sgreeting returned 12, and "Hello, Monty" was grabbed from the OUTP pointer.

-    Let's see how to handle sgreeting's interface with Cython.

 c_adder.pxd: sgreeting()
 ===========================